rockdaboot/libpsl/README.md

 		ninja -C builddir
 		ninja -C builddir test

 There is also an unofficial MSVC nmake build configuration in `msvc/`.
+Please see README.MSVC.md on building libpsl with Visual Studio via NMake or Meson.

 Mailing List